 Another plus with the Yeedi Mop Station container is the wide opening, so emptying dirt is straightforward.

 But you’ll also need a wide trash bin to empty it, or debris will spill to the sides.

 The Yeedi Vac Station’s dustbin placement is different from the other models, which is top-mounted.

 It is placed behind the robot, enabling them to put a larger container, increasing capacity.

-However, one downside to this configuration is you’ll have to pull the robot out before accessing the dustbin.
+One downside to this configuration is consumers need to pull the robot out to access the dustbin.

-That’s because its mopping pads are in the exact location as the dustbin.
+That’s because its mopping pads are in the exact location of the dustbin.

 Robot Top View

-Like all Yeedi smart robot vacuums, the Mop Station has the same design, a top-mounted camera, and a single-button interface.
+Like all Yeedi intelligent robot vacuums, the Mop Station has the same design, a top-mounted camera, and a single-button interface.